venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_asynchronous_trip.md

 asynchronous output to GPIO and EPWM

-This example enables the CMPSSA1 COMPH comparator and feeds the asynchronous CTRIPOUTH signal to the XBAROUT0 (XBAROUT8 in case of AM263PX) pin and CTRIPH to EPWM0B.
+This example enables the CMPSSA1 COMPH comparator and feeds the asynchronous CTRIPOUTH signal to the XBAROUT0 (XBAROUT8 in case of AM263PX) pin and CTRIPH to EPWM0B (EPWM2B in case of AM261x-LP).

 \imageStyle{am263_cmpss_asynchronous_trip.png,width:50%}
 \image html am263_cmpss_asynchronous_trip.png "Block diagram"